 Speed Too Low: If while printing the speed of the substrate falls below the value that the user sets, either a "Warning" or "Error" will be issued dependent on this setting.
-See "Speed Too Low Limit (CM only):" on page 3-46.
+See "Speed Too Low Limit (CM only):" on page 3-45.

-Start When Speed Low: When the printer is operated in CM, the substrate needs to move before a print can be started.
+Start When Speed Low: For CM printers, the substrate needs to move before a print can be started.
 The printer runs at a minimum speed of approximately 10mm/sec (depending upon application), eliminating the chance of unprinted products when the production speed drops.
 Where the substrate speed is low, a larger number of printing applications is now available.